• Skip to main content

 Print Recipe

-4.77 from 13 votes
+4.71 from 37 votes

 Dutch Oven Chicken Breast and Vegetables

-This dutch oven chicken breast recipe is juicy, simple, and creamy, too!
+This Dutch oven chicken breast recipe is juicy, simple, and creamy, too!
 Grab some boneless chicken breast and make this one-pot dinner!

-Prep Time5 mins
+Prep Time5 minutes mins

-Cook Time25 mins
+Cook Time25 minutes mins

-Total Time30 mins
+Total Time30 minutes mins

 Course: Main Course